DianaOlympos/jekyll_softwaremaxims/_unpublished/2023-02-19-the-browser-forgotten.md

 In the past 5 to 10 years, this has not happened as much as we would like.
 It is time for the pendulum to swing.
 Partly, this is because the browser vendors had to first catch up to make the browsers _usable_.
 We may forget it now that we all use Grid, Flexbox, HSL, Fetch, and all.
 But this space used to be dire.
 It is a space where JQuery was the crutch and trailblazer, another JS framework.

-And i want to acknowledge the tremendous work done by Developer Advocates, WG members at W3C and WHATWG before it got merged back, developers at the vendors and all the other people that keep going to work everyday to help make the web easier to use and nicer for everyone.
+And I want to acknowledge the tremendous work done by Developer Advocates, WG members at W3C and WHATWG before it got merged back, developers at the vendors, and all the other people that keep going to work every day to help make the web easier to use and nicer for everyone.
 This is hard work, this has been hard work, and we rarely know about the constant efforts they have to do to bring things forward.

 And thanks to their work, the browsers caught up with JQuery, making the DX for the web far better.
 But now we need to do the same with the path React and co have traced.